jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 ## All installed?

 Jamulus has been installed and can be used now.

-You can now take a look at the [Jamulus walk through page](Jamulus-Walk-Through)
+Have a look at [Hardware Setup](Hardware-Setup).
+For detailed information on using Jamulus, please see the [help manual](https://github.com/corrados/jamulus/blob/master/src/res/homepage/manual.md).